MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/security-options/Accounts--Limit-local-account-use-of-blank-passwords-to-console-logon-only.md

 This security policy reference topic for the IT professional describes the best practices, location, values, and security considerations for this policy setting.

 ## Reference
-The **Accounts: Limit local account use of blank passwords to console logon only** policy setting determines whether remote interactive logons by network services such as Remote Desktop Services \(formerly Terminal Services\), Telnet, and File Transfer Protocol \(FTP\) are allowed for local accounts that have blank passwords.
+The **Accounts: Limit local account use of blank passwords to console logon only** policy setting determines whether remote interactive logons by network services such as Remote Desktop Services (formerly Terminal Services), Telnet, and File Transfer Protocol (FTP) are allowed for local accounts that have blank passwords.
 If this policy setting is enabled, a local account must have a nonblank password to be used to perform an interactive or network logon from a remote client.

 This policy setting does not affect interactive logons that are performed physically at the console or logons that use domain accounts.
-It is possible for non\-Microsoft applications that use remote interactive logons to bypass this policy setting.
+It is possible for non-Microsoft applications that use remote interactive logons to bypass this policy setting.

 Blank passwords are a serious threat to computer security and they should be forbidden through both corporate policy and suitable technical measures.
-Nevertheless, if a user with the ability to create new accounts creates one that has bypassed your domain\-based password policy settings, that account might have a blank password.
-For example, a user could build a stand\-alone system, create one or more accounts with blank passwords, and then join the computer to the domain.
+Nevertheless, if a user with the ability to create new accounts creates one that has bypassed your domain-based password policy settings, that account might have a blank password.
+For example, a user could build a stand-alone system, create one or more accounts with blank passwords, and then join the computer to the domain.
 The local accounts with blank passwords would still function.
 Anyone who knows the account name can then use accounts with blank passwords to log on to systems.

 Computers that are not in physically secure locations should always enforce strong password policies for all local user accounts.
 Otherwise, anyone with physical access to the computer can log on by using a user account that does not have a password.
 This is especially important for portable computers.